ckurze/mdb-modernization-single-view-demo/etl-mainframe-mongodb/README.md

 Please note that the error handling is marginal, i.e. loads should not be stopped as they are only check once for a maximum last_changed date.
 If the inital load breaks, restarting will not work and data from MongoDB should be deleted.

+As a little helper, a java project has been created that creates the necessary index on `customer_id` in the collection `insurance.customer`.

 ## Build
 In order to build the deployable container, execute:
 ```